kencu/Build-Scripts/README.md

 ### Autogen

-It appears Autogen was abandoned sometime around 2015.
-Autogen does not detect Guile 2.2 or 3.0.
-It also uses libraries that are no longer present, like `libintl_dgettext` and `libintl_gettext`.
-Expect about 20 self test failures.
+It appears Autogen is no longer being maintained.
+It uses libraries that are no longer present, like `libintl_dgettext` and `libintl_gettext`.
+Expect about 20/24 self test failures.

-We attempted to patch Autogen so it would at least compile against Guile 2.2.
 We don't know if Autogen actually works in practice.

 ### Autotools